Amazon debuts online pharmacy, taking on a new set of rivals

 “As more and more people look to complete everyday errands from home, pharmacy is an important and needed addition to the Amazon online store,” senior vice president Doug Herrington said in a statement announcing the move.

-Amazon Pharmacy is available, for now, to customers in every state except Hawaii, Illinois, Kentucky, Louisiana and Minnesota, where regulations require technical capabilities that Amazon hasn’t built yet into the online store, Amazon spokeswoman Catie Kroon said via email.
+Amazon Pharmacy is available, for now, to customers in every state except Hawaii, Illinois, Kentucky, Louisiana and Minnesota, where regulations require technical capabilities that Amazon hasn’t yet built into the online store, Amazon spokeswoman Catie Kroon said via email.
 The company is planning to add those states in the coming year.

 As with other pharmacies, Amazon’s service will require prescriptions from licensed health-care providers.
 The company said it will securely manage customer information in compliance with the Health Insurance Portability and Accountability Act, or HIPAA.
 And it said it will not share information that is protected by law outside of its pharmacy for marketing purposes “without clear permission from the customer.”

-Amazon also said it will not sell so-called Schedule II controlled medications, which include most opioids.
+Amazon also said it will not sell Schedule II controlled medications, which include most opioids.
 And Amazon will offer phone access to customer care at any time to answer questions about medications.

 Prime members will be eligible for prescription discounts at more than 50,000 pharmacies nationwide, including CVS, Walgreens and Rite Aid, as well as longtime Amazon rivals Walmart and Costco.
 That offering is administered by Inside Rx, which provides access to medication for self-paying consumers.